-Christopher Wen is a partner at Fishman Stewart.
-He practices in all aspects of intellectual property matters, including domestic and foreign patent prosecution, preparation of legal opinions concerning patent infringement and invalidity, and intellectual property litigation.
-Chris’s prosecution experience ranges across a variety of technical areas, including various types of engineered mechanical and electro-mechanical devices.
-His litigation experience includes providing assistance in various phases of different patent litigation matters.
-Chris further has experience in trademark prosecution and opposition proceedings, and licensing.
+Chris’s prosecution experience covers a variety of technical areas, including various types of engineered mechanical and electro-mechanical devices.
+His litigation experience includes assisting in various phases of different patent litigation matters.
+Chris further has experience in trademark prosecution and opposition proceedings, as well as licensing.

 Prior to joining Fishman Stewart, Chris worked at an intellectual property firm where he worked extensively on preparing and prosecuting patent applications, particularly in the automotive industry.

-Chris was born and raised in New Jersey.
+Chris was born and raised in New Jersey, which may explain his go-getter attitude.
 In his spare time, he enjoys reading, watching and playing sports, and spending time with his family.